-Georgia Malone has a Graduate Diploma in Management (Arts and Cultural Management) from the University of South Australia.
-She has been an active member of the Australian Arts Industry for 20 years, with the last decade dedicated to strategic Marketing at some of Australia's most significant contemporary arts organisations.
-Working in festivals, venues and producing companies in both the visual and performing arts, she has developed an extremely comprehensive and broad knowledge of the industry nationally.
+Founder and Director Georgia Malone has a Graduate Diploma in Management (Arts and Cultural Management) from the University of South Australia.
+She has been an active member of the Australian Arts Industry for 20 years, with a decade dedicated to strategic Marketing at some of Australia's most significant contemporary arts organisations (Perth Festival, Sydney Dance Company, Perth Theatre Company, Perth Institute of Contemporary Arts and Co3 Australia).

 Georgia has been a pivotal part of the management teams in significant national contemporary arts organisations (Sydney Dance Company, Perth Theatre Company, Perth Institute of Contemporary Arts and Co3 Australia).

-Georgia has cultivated an extremely strong professional network within the arts industry at all levels from independent artists through CEOs of Major Performing Arts Companies and also with key stakeholders including funding bodies, local government, corporations and suppliers on both the East and West coasts of Australia.
+Georgia has cultivated an extremely strong professional network within the arts industry at all levels from independent artists through to CEOs of Major Performing Arts Companies, and also with key stakeholders including funding bodies, local government, corporations and suppliers on both the East and West coasts of Australia.

 Rachel Audino has a Bachelor of Contemporary Arts at Edith Cowan University majoring in Visual Arts.
 She has steadily risen in the arts marketing industry in Perth working across multiple projects and companies and building a strong professional network in WA.

 For three years, she held the position of Artist Liaison for the Perth Writers Festival and in 2015 was appointed as Social Media Assistant for The Giants by Royal de Luxe at the Perth International Arts Festival.